cturek/home/docs/index.md

 ## Publications

-Contributed to the Floating-Point Chapter in *RISC-V System-on-Chip Design* by Harris, Stine, Thompson, and Harris, to be published by Elsevier, 2024.
+I contributed to the Floating-Point Chapter in *RISC-V System-on-Chip Design* by Harris, Stine, Thompson, and Harris, to be published by Elsevier, 2024.

-*Digit Selection for Recurrence Division and Square Root* by Harris, Stine, Nannarelli, Ercegovac, Parry, and Turek (link coming soon).
+I co-wrote *Digit Selection for Recurrence Division and Square Root* by Harris, Stine, Nannarelli, Ercegovac, Parry, and Turek (link coming soon).

+## Violin

+I play the violin a lot.
+You can find some old videos on my [dad's youtube channel](https://www.youtube.com/@steamboatdad).

 ## Contact Information